MacDownApp/macdown/MacDown/Resources/help.md

 ### Styling

 My editor provides syntax highlighting.
 You can edit the base font and the coloring/sizing theme.
-I provided some default themes (courtesy of [Mou](http://mouapp.com)’s creator, Chen Luo) if you don’t know where to start, but you can also edit them, or even add new ones if you want to!
-Just click the **Reveal** button, and start moving things around!
+I provided some default themes (courtesy of [Mou](http://mouapp.com)’s creator, Chen Luo) if you don’t know where to start.

+You can also edit, or even add new themes if you want to!
+Just click the ***Reveal*** button, and start moving things around.
 Remember to use the correct file extension (`.styles`), though.
 I’m picky about that.

 ### Behaviors